I went to the dentist this morning and it sucked. That reminded me of this post. My most read to date.

 Ok, that's unrealistic, you get a day.
 One day to wail like a baby and get it out of your system.
 Do it now and get it over with because we've got work to do.

 2. Put on your Man Pants.
 Or your Big Girl pants, whichever works for you.
 It's likely going to take some strength to get you on the other side of the suckiness.
 Find it.
 Don't ask someone else to give it to you.
 This isn't a time to look to your husband, your brother, your mother to give you the strength.
 Find it in yourself.
 You've got it, God gave it to you.
 I promise you it's in there.
 It may be buried under some stuff but it's there.
 Time to declutter and find it.

 Let me clarify, this doesn't mean to completely go it alone, we'll get to that in # 5 and # 7 .

 3. Decide.
 There's a ton of power in decision.
 Be careful about what you decide.
 There's two paths in decision.
 You can decide that this is going to continue to suck.
 Or you can decide to deal with it and get to a better spot.
 You can start by deciding not to whine.
-You can decide to take on the cancer treatments, decide to find a financial planner and get debt free.
+You can decide to take on the cancer treatments, decide to find a financial planner and get debt free, decide to find a new job.
 You know what sucks about your life, now decide what you want to focus on.
 I can absolutely guarantee that if you decide to focus on the problem it will get bigger.
 If you decide to focus on the solution, it will get better.
 This isn't for wimps.
 Decision is a big deal.